Psianturi/near-ft-claim-service/docs/testing.md

 - **Scope:**
   - Loads `examples/send-ft-frontend` in Chromium.
   - Mocks `/send-ft` and `/health` responses to keep tests deterministic.
-  - Asserts request payload formatting, response rendering, loading and error states, and the request log panel.
+  - Asserts request payload formatting, response rendering, loading and error states, the request log panel, and the durability metadata (`jobId`, `transactionHash`, `status`).
 - **Why this approach:**
   - Keeps the static demo UI functional without requiring a running NEAR node during tests.
   - Mirrors how real users interact with the `/send-ft` endpoint, including form validation.